-The data request required within 30 days of the cessation of a withdrawal from Aliso Canyon has been provided by SoCalGas and is attached below.
+The data request required within days of the cessation of a withdrawal from Aliso Canyon has been provided by SoCalGas and is attached below.

-System-Wide Voluntary Curtailment Issued for Electric Generation
+System-Wide Voluntary Curtailment Extended for Electric Generation

-Due to cold weather conditions and high customer demand for natural gas, a system-wide voluntary curtailment of electric generation demand was issued today at approximately 1:30 PM PCT and is effective starting 2:00 PM PCT for gas day February 2, 2019 through gas day February 6, 2019.
+Due to ongoing cold weather conditions and high customer demand for natural gas, the systemwide voluntary curtailment of electric generation demand has been extended until 11:59 PM PCT, February 18, 2019.

 SoCalGas has issued the system-wide voluntary curtailment order of electric generation demand in accordance with the Aliso Canyon Withdrawal Protocol.
 The curtailment is a voluntary request coordinated through the Balancing Authorities (CAISO and LADWP) for them to limit and/or reduce electric generation demand on our system, to the extent it does not impact electric system integrity.
-If needed, the Aliso Canyon Storage field may be used to meet the current demand as well as maintain inventory levels at the other storage fields for core reliability.
+All SoCalGas storage fields, including Aliso Canyon, are being used to provide system reliability.